Beginning your seed starting indoors properly can either make or break your entire growing season and gardening season.

 Many people are starting their new seeds indoors to get a head start on the growing season of their new plants in their growing zone.

 If you don’t know your growing zone <—- make sure to click here to enter your zip code and find it now.
 It will make it much easier for you to know what and when to plant your healthy seedlings in your area.

 Must-Have Supplies For Seed Starting Indoors

-For a couple of years, when I first started growing herbs and veggies, I would buy from a local nursery that happens to be right across the street.
+For a couple of years, when I first started growing herbs and vegetable varieties, I would buy from a local garden center or the local nursery that happens to be right across the street.
 I would walk over and pick out what I wanted.

-If you want to grow a lot of plants in your garden, buying several packs of seeds is considered cheaper than buying young seedlings from nurseries.
+If you want to grow a lot of plants in your garden, buying several packs of seeds is considered cheaper than buying young seedlings from nurseries and garden centers.

-Starting seeds indoors allows you to get a jump start on your growing season, which really matters if you live in an area with a short growing season.
+Starting seeds indoors allows you to get an early start and to determine the perfect time to start in order to get the outside in your growing season, which really matters if you live in an area with a short growing season.